-It used to be that a property owner or manager would need to physically visit a site in order to get a sense of how a major renovation project was coming along.
+It used to be that a property owner or manager would need to physically visit a site to get a sense of how a major renovation project was coming along.
 That's no longer the case, thanks to virtual reality.
 Owners, property managers, and HOAs can all leverage VR technology to take interactive, virtual tours of a project under construction.
 This can improve communication with contractors, ensure that design standards are being met, and move projects along toward completion.

 - HOME / CONDO

 - Single Home or Condo (Valued up to $300K)

 - Single Home or Condo ($300K to $500K)